-Sun-Tzu patiently smiles, "It means two things.
-For the strategy of accelerated cumulative offense-a concept that appears to have no limit of boundary or time in selection of objectives in the battlefield-it means an advantage of an indirect and asymmetrical approach, as long as the enemy fights in the symmetric style.
+Sun-Tzu patiently smiled, "It means two things.
+For the strategy of accelerated cumulative offense-a concept that appears to have no limit of boundary or time in selection of objectives in the battlefield-it means an advantage of an indirect and asymmetrical approach. as long as the enemy fights in the symmetric style we expect him to.
 On the other hand, if he knows our strength, and is intent on violence, then he may select not to attack with armies, but conduct warfare against our economic information systems or employ international piracy, terrorism and guerrilla warfare campaigns to disrupt our international lines of communication.
-If the enemy chooses to develop capabilities to follow this nontraditional path, we must anticipate him and develop counters to his thrusts.
+If the enemy chooses to develop capabilities to follow this non-traditional path, we must anticipate him and develop counters to his thrusts.
 Fortunately, many of the technologies required for our offensive strategy complement preparation for a defense against these measures.
-To summarize, we must know our enemy and prepare to defeat him."
+To summarize, we must know our enemy and prepare to defeat him.'

-"Well, that is the most I have ever heard him say at one time!" exclaims Jomini.

-"The audience returns," states Corbett.
-"Let us, likewise, return to our seats."
+"Well, that is the most I have ever heard him say at one time!" exclaimed Jomini "The audience returns," stated Corbett, "let us, likewise, return to our seats."

-The lecturer returns to the stage and displays another slide:
+The lecturer returned to the stage and the break slide was replaced by